BradloeSE/SupplyChainExample/README.md

 This is an example of a supply chain solution using Ethereum Smart Contracts.

-Real-World Use-Case for this Project¶
+Real-World Use-Case for this Project

 💡 Can be part of a supply-chain solution

 💡 Automated Dispatch upon payment

 💡 Payment collection without middlemen

-Development-Goal¶
+Development-Goal

 👍🏽 Showcase Event-Triggers

 👌 Understand the low-level function address.call.value()()